Extension tubes on the Hasselblad

 For the Hasselblad V system there are tubes without electronic contacts which were made for the 500 series cameras and tubes with contacts made for the electronic 200/2000 series cameras.

 All non-electronic extension tubes can be used on all Hasselblad V series reflex cameras made since 1957, including the electronic cameras.
-There are two shorter tubes, 8mm and 10mm, which cannot be mounted directly on these cameras due to the protruding shutter speed ring, but they can be used in combination with an electronic tube.
+There are two shorter tubes, 8mm and 10mm, which cannot be mounted directly on these electronic cameras due to the protruding shutter speed ring, but they can be used in combination with an electronic tube.
 This obviously breaks the electronic connection and one therefore needs to stop down the lens and meter manually.

 The electronic extension tubes can be mounted on all V series cameras, whether electronic or not.
 As can be seen above, they also work with non-electric lenses, but one needs to stop down the lens to meter manually.